 - The peeled composite is left out overnight, totaling 10 hours of exposure time.
 When you come back in the morning to check the surface before bonding, the average number of the composite is 58 degrees.

 - Surfaces that are otherwise clean and ready for adhesion will degrade over time and need to be stored in a manner that mitigates this degradation if the adhesion step cannot take place immediately after preparation.

 The link between these examples is that the quantitative surface quality inspections exposed unforeseen inadequacies with common preparation and treatment methods.
-If additional inspections are conducted throughout the manufacturing process of the material surfaces discussed above, then finding the root cause of the anomalous number changes is possible.
-It all comes down to measuring surface quality at every point in the process that could potentially alter the quality.
+If additional inspections are conducted throughout the manufacturing process of the material surfaces discussed above, then finding the root cause of the anomalous number of changes is possible.
+It all comes down to measuring surface quality at every point in the process, which could potentially alter the quality.

 To learn how to conduct your own root cause analysis using contact angle measurements, download our free guide on how you can get started today.
 In our eBook “Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers,” you’ll receive step-by-step guidance on how to take a closer look at your process and ensure it is free from the most common quality gaps.